Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_04_Inter_NoC_Interface_Connecting_multiple_NoC_instances/README.md

 ```
 17. On the Diagram canvas, select the two AXI traffic generator output nets, M_AXI, and right
 click to display the context menu.
 18. Select **Mark Simulation**.
-This will mark the two AXI nets to appear as transactions in the
+This marks the two AXI nets to appear as transactions in the
 simulation waveform viewer.
 19. Click **Run Validate Design** (**F6**) to validate.
-20. Run generate_target all command
+20. Run `generate_target` all command.

 ``` tcl
 generate_target all [get_files  ${myPath}/module_04/module_04.srcs/sources_1/bd/design_1/design_1.bd]